This article originally appeared on VICE Canada.

 I listened carefully to what he was saying.
 It didn’t seem to make any sense and so I asked him to repeat himself.

-The situation was this: after several months of filing oral and written accounts of my rape with police officers, all of whom were male, of having that story scrutinized, of having police botch simple details of my case resulting in weeks of delay, of asking, again and again, for a peace bond that the police failed to serve, after this minefield of bullshit the Crown had decided “not to pursue charges” in my case, on the grounds that they felt there were “inconsistencies” in my testimony and they therefore did not feel confident they could make a conviction.
+The situation was this: After several months of filing oral and written accounts of my rape with police officers, all of whom were male, of having that story scrutinized, of having police botch simple details of my case resulting in weeks of delay, of asking, again and again, for a peace bond [a order from criminal court that requires the person served to be on good behavior for a certain amount of time] that the police failed to serve, after this minefield of bullshit the Crown had decided “not to pursue charges” in my case, on the grounds that they felt there were “inconsistencies” in my testimony and they therefore did not feel confident they could make a conviction.

 I abruptly realized I was shouting at the officer on the other end of the phone.
 I don’t remember what I said.
 I hung up.
 My colleagues were politely trying to both not look at me and see if I was OK.
 I excused myself.

 I left work and went to the liquor store.
-I bought two four-litre boxes of cheap red wine, a six pack and a bottle of Red Grouse.
-I got back in my car, tore a beer from the six pack, shot gunned it, threw the can in the back seat and and drove out of town to the cabin where I lived in alone.
+I bought two four-liter boxes of cheap red wine, a six pack, and a bottle of Red Grouse whisky.
+I got back in my car, tore a beer from the six pack, shot gunned it, threw the can in the back seat and drove out of town to the cabin where I lived alone.
 I lay down in bed and stayed there all weekend.
 I didn’t sleep.
 I didn’t eat.
 I just drank.

 And drank and drank and drank.